Antony-makemybot/Self_driving_car/readme.md

 🪛 Use Roboflow to organize training and export ready-to-use models for the Pi.

+Pinout for MPU6050
 | MPU6050 Pin | Arduino Pin |
 | ----------- | ----------- |
 | VCC         | 5V          |
 | GND         | GND         |
 | SDA         | A4          |
 | SCL         | A5          |

+Tuning the PID Controller
+The PID constants:

+cpp
+Copy
+Edit
+float Kp = 0.5, Ki = 0.05, Kd = 0.1;
+can be tuned to match your motor speed and turning response.
+General tips:

+Increase Kp to make corrections more aggressive

+Use Ki to eliminate small steady drift

+Use Kd to dampen overshooting